Yunhan-Zheng/codingBlog/_posts/2017-03-25-memory-efficiency.md

 One of my favorite lynda lecturers, [Simon Allardice](https://www.lynda.com/Simon-Allardice/21-1.html), offers foundational courses regardless of what language you use.
 I'm taking his course [Foundation of Programming: Code Efficiency](https://www.lynda.com/Developer-Programming-Foundations-tutorials/Foundations-Programming-Code-Efficiency/122461-2.html)

-Late instantiation: when an object is requested, check if **it's null**, then instantiate the object.
+One strategy to improve memory efficiency, specifically, is called late instantiation - when an object is requested, check if **it's null**, then instantiate the object.

+Here is an example.
 Instead of using below
 <p><pre>
 //class creation
 class Student{